 Where can I find additional information about taste disorders?

-The NIDCD maintains a directory of organizations that provide information on the normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language.
-To find organizations with information specifically about taste disorders, click on Taste and Smell in the “Browse by Topic” list.
+NIDCD maintains a directory of organizations providing information on the normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language.
+To find organizations with information specifically about taste disorders, click on Taste and Smell in the “Filter by topic” list.

 NIDCD Information Clearinghouse